-Figure 1.1: City of Kalamunda: Population 2016 - 2036
+Figure 1.1: City of Kalamunda: Population 2016 - 2041

-Figure 1.2: City of Kalamunda: Location of Population Growth 2016 - 2036
+Figure 1.2: City of Kalamunda: Location of Population Growth 2016 - 2041

-Population projections by the WAPC WA Tomorrow are significantly higher than Forecast id figures, which show the City's population increasing to between 70,270 and 76,090 by 2026.
+Population projections by the WAPC WA Tomorrow are significantly higher than Forecast id (2021) figures, which show the City's population increasing to between 70,270 and 76,090 by 2026.
 The WA Tomorrow series was prepared in 2015.
-The forecast id figures were last updated in

-September 2017 and account for the 2016 Census.
+Forecast id figures from 2017 were considered in the draft version of this report and were also significantly higher than Forecast id figures from 2021.
+The forecast id figures were last updated in January 2021 and account for the 2016 Census and the latest population projections, including future development areas, growth trends and impacts from covid-19.
 These figures are therefore regarded as being more appropriate and are used for the analysis in this report.